-Build Community "climate fluency" (knowledge about GHGs and how to reduce them)
+The Community builds "climate fluency" (knowledge about GHGs and how to reduce them)

 - 11. Grow Washoe County Sustainability email list to an audience of 5,000 - 12.
 Send a spotlight communication about Washoe County's Climate Action Activities at least quarterly - 13.
 Participate in at least two community events across the region each year to share information about Climate Action Planning and to hear residents' continued feedback. - 14.
-Develop interactive communications that allow individuals to take climate action and spread knowledge with others, e.g. community ambassadors; quizzes or challenges - 15.
-Support coordinated education and implementation efforts for the public and K-12
+Develop interactive communications that allow individuals to take climate action and spread knowledge with others

-- 48. Annually, document and share projections of "Green Economy" trends (e.g. HVAC installation, EV charger repair, Transit Drivers) to enable workforce partners to anticipate skills needed for the future - 49.
-Support the implementation of Washoe County Schools District's sustainability plan, including fleet of electric buses. - 50.
-Calculate Community-wide Scope 3 emissions (e.g. building materials, purchased goods) for Washoe County.
+- 45. Annually, document and share projections of "Green Economy" trends (eg HVAC installation, EV charger repair, Transit Drivers) to enable workforce partners to anticipate skills needed for the future - 46.
+Support the implementation of Washoe County Schools District's sustainability plan, including fleet of electric buses. - 47.
+Calculate Community-wide Scope 3 emissions (eg building materials, purchased goods) for Washoe County.
 Make a plan to reduce them.